School Holidays Ideas Brisbane – The Official Guide

 - Cycle along the waters edge or hire a range of different equipment from Segways, bicycles and even kayaks (find out more on Visit South Bank)

-- Enjoy a hokey pokey icecream at the New Zealand Icecream shop or across the road from South Bank you can indulge in Max Brenner chocolate treats or head over to Nitrogenie for icecream created with liquid Nitrogen.
+- Enjoy hokey-pokey icecream at the New Zealand Icecream shop or across the road from South Bank you can indulge in Max Brenner chocolate treats or head over to Nitrogenie for icecream created with liquid Nitrogen.

 The Botanical Gardens and Sir Thomas Planetarium at Mt Coot-tha